Liang Jui-wei

 Liang Jui-wei (梁瑞伟 (Liáng Ruìwěi); born 22 September 1990) is a Taiwanese badminton player from Land Bank team.
-He educated at the Jinwen University of Science and Technology majoring in Hotel Management Department.
+He was educated at the Jinwen University of Science and Technology majoring in Hotel Management Department.
 In 2014, he competed at the Incheon Asian Games.

 Achievements

 BWF Grand Prix (1 title, 1 runner-up)

 The BWF Grand Prix has two level such as Grand Prix and Grand Prix Gold.
 It is a series of badminton tournaments, sanctioned by Badminton World Federation (BWF) since 2007.